Nutritional Facts & FAQ

 Sweeteners in LaCroix Water

 There are no sugars, sweeteners, or artificial ingredients contained in, nor added to our waters.

 How is LaCroix water sourced and filtered?

-LaCroix Sparkling Water is locally sourced at various locations throughout the U.S..
-Using a triple-filtration system and bottling its water in-house at its own facilities, LaCroix adheres to strict processes and standards that assure the quality and consistency of the brand.
-LaCroix water is treated using various processes, including reverse osmosis and deionization, that remove additives and impurities from locally-sourced water.
+LaCroix Sparkling Water is locally sourced at various locations throughout the U.S. LaCroix adheres to strict processes and standards to assure the quality and consistency of the brand.
+LaCroix water is treated using various filtration processes, including reverse osmosis and deionization, that remove additives and impurities from locally-sourced water.

 Where can I buy new Cúrate flavors?

 The new Cúrate flavors (Melón Pomelo, Kiwi Sandía, and Muré Pepino) are now available at Target Stores nationwide, Kroger and Jewel-Osco, with many more to come.